mayankpahadia1993/ContigValidator/README.md

 `-a <filename>`, `--alignment <filename>`: The location of the output file with the results of the analysis (default: alignmentResults.txt)

-`-suffixskip <0|1>`: the ContigValidator needs to build a suffix tree for the reference file before doing alignment.
+`-suffixskip <0|1>`: ContigValidator needs to build a suffix tree for the reference file before doing alignment.
 By default (value 0), the suffix tree is created on the fly and written to the file specified by the -s option so that it can be reused in future runs.
-If, on the other hand, a suffix tree file is already available from a previous, then you can set suffixskip to 1 in order to skip the creation of the suffix tree and instead load it from the fly specified by the -s option.
+If, on the other hand, a suffix tree file is already available from a previous run, then you can set suffixskip to 1 in order to skip the creation of the suffix tree and instead load it from the fly specified by the -s option.

 `-bwaskip <0|1>`: ContigValidator uses BWA to align the contigs to the reference.
-To skip this step, setp the value of this option to 1.
+To skip this step, set the value of this option to 1.
 (Default: 0)

 `-kmer-size <int>` The size of the kmers used.
 (Default: 30)